fx-fusion/vscode-sftp-wiki/Commands.md

 ## SFTP: Upload Active File
 Upload the current file.

+## SFTP: Upload Active Folder
+Upload the entire folder the current file is located in.

 ## SFTP: Download Active File
 Download the remote version of the current file and overwrite the local copy.

+## SFTP: Download Active Folder
+Download the entire folder the current file is located in.

 ## SFTP: Sync Local -> Remote
 1. Any files that exist on both local and remote that have a different timestamp between local and remote are copied over.